Security-Onion-Solutions/securityonion-docs/Email.rst

 ============

 This page describes how to configure email for alerting and reporting.
-Applications such as Sguil and OSSEC have their own mail configuration and don't rely on a mail server in the OS itself.
+Applications such as Sguil and Wazuh have their own mail configuration and don't rely on a mail server in the OS itself.
 However, you may still want to install a mail server in the OS so that you can get daily emails from the sostat script and from Bro.